rotki/eslint-plugin/docs/rules/no-legacy-library-import.md

 > Reports and replaces imports of @rotki/ui-library-compat with @rotki/ui-library

+- :star: The `"extends": "plugin:@rotki/recommended"` property in a configuration file enables this rule.
 - :black_nib:️ The `--fix` option on the [command line](http://eslint.org/docs/user-guide/command-line-interface#fix) can automatically fix some of the problems reported by this rule.

 ## :book: Rule Details